stoolio/MyLilCrm/README.md

 * diamond request interface to create, view, and edit
 * tracking of vendors and memo goods
 * job tracking, both custom and repairs, auto send CAD to customers.
 Allow customers to auto approve (send email with Yes in the subject and we will get your job in work)
-* customer portal, perhaps a separate app which consumes part of this api, or its api gets posted to from here, to share data and allow them set preferences, imagine they get an auto text (or their preferred form of communication) when we mark their job as finished
+* customer portal, perhaps a separate app which consumes part of this api, or its api gets posted to from here, to share data and allow them to set preferences. imagine they get an auto text (or their preferred form of communication) when we mark their job as finished

 #### Looking to the Future